-As a way to lose our “baby fat”– or so, what my doctor would call it– my friends and I joined the Soccer team.
+As a way to lose our “baby fat”– or what my doctor would call it– my friends and I joined the soccer team.
 As part of training, or what really felt more like punishment, Coach would put us into two double lines.
 The fastest girls, our forwards, he put up front.
 Everyone else just had to keep up.
-I would barely make it half way around the track before I would come to an abrupt stop, doubling over for air.
+I would barely make it half way around the track before coming to an abrupt stop, doubling over for air.
 Coach would yell my last name from the middle of the field, screaming to keep going.
 I would lightly jog to the other side of the track where my friends had already decided to forgo the sprinting and practice kicks instead.
 Safe to say, running was my enemy.

 and hit the gym and nothing was working.
 I had the wrong “why” fueling my weight loss efforts back then.
 I always chalked it up to a lack of dedication on my part, so how I went from running quarter mile intervals to a consecutive four miles over the course of a school year I couldn’t tell you.

 But I did.
 Somehow I became a running enthusiast.
-I started working at a Running store, buying running gear, and even running half-marathons.
+I started working at a running store, buying running gear, and even running half-marathons.
 I sometimes laugh when I look back at my first days running.
 Back then I knew nothing about form, fuel, training, gear or recovery.
 Somehow I managed to stay injury free.

 Elite runners make running look incredibly easy and to some extent it is!
 As long as you’re putting one leg in front of the other and using momentum you will be running.
 But running is actually much more complicated than just powering one leg in front of the other.
 Proper running form requires engaging your core, gently swinging your arms and timing your breaths.
 For example: did you know you should lean slightly forward from your ankles when running?
 Check out this video from Howcast featuring USA Triathlon Level 1 Certified Coach, Stephanie Coburn, to lean more about proper running form.

 Do you really need to spend an arm and a leg on high-tech running gear when you first start running?
-No, absolutely not but it is important to at least get the basics: a comfortable pair of running shoes, a good supportive sports bra, and if you want to run with water: a water bottle.
-My closet is now overflowing with hi-tech fabrics and racerback cuts but when I first started, I bought a pair of tights from target and grabbed a sleep shirt from my drawer.
+No, absolutely not but it is important to at least get the basics: a comfortable pair of running shoes, a good supportive sports bra, and if you want to run with water, a water bottle.
+My closet is now overflowing with hi-tech fabrics and racerback cuts but when I first started, I bought a pair of tights from Target and grabbed a sleep shirt from my drawer.
 What’s essential gear and what isn’t?
 Kara Goucher tells Well + Good about the essentials in Katie Maguire’s article “This is The Running Gear That You Actually Need (According to an Expert).”

 The fact that you can start running with only 3 simple pieces really makes it one of the cheapest and easiest activities to get into.
 Not only is running a great way to stay healthy but it’s also a great way to make new friends and connect with co-workers or family.